How can aspiration “during the swallow” be diagnosed with FEES when you cannot see the airway during the swallow?

 FEES should NOT BE completed on patients with recent facial/maxillar/nasal fractures or surgery, severe nose bleeders (epistaxis), hemophilia, bilateral nasal obstructions, or history of severe laryngospasms.

-FEES CAN BE completed on patients with isolation precautions, obesity, medical complexity, pressure ulcers, dementia, nasogastric feeding tubes, other types of feeding tubes, supplemental oxygen (nasal cannula), tracheostomy tubes, speaking valves, and ventilator dependence.
+FEES CAN BE completed on patients with isolation precautions, transfer limitations, obesity, medical complexity, pressure ulcers, dementia, nasogastric feeding tubes, other types of feeding tubes, supplemental oxygen (nasal cannula), tracheostomy tubes, speaking valves, ventilator dependence, and many more.

 Is the FEES procedure painful?

-There may be slight pressure and discomfort as the scope is passed through the nose, but once the scope is in place most patients tolerate the procedure very well.
-Keep in mind sensation is usually decreased in the geriatric and medically complex populations, so many patients do not feel the scope the way you would!
-During FEES, the endoscope does not actually enter the esophagus or trachea like it does during procedures such as NG tube placement, bronchoscopy, or EGD.
+There may be pressure and discomfort as the scope is passed through the nose, but once the scope is in place most patients report the pressure lessens and the procedure is well tolerated.
+The scope does not puncture any tissue, rather follows the natural curvature of the passage from the nose to the throat.
+Keep in mind sensation is usually decreased in the geriatric, medically complex, and dysphagia populations, so the majority of our patients do not feel the scope the way you would!
+During FEES, the endoscope does not actually enter the esophagus or trachea like it does during procedures such as an NG tube placement, bronchoscopy, or EGD.
 Based on research findings, the presence of the scope does NOT affect swallow function.
 Questionnaires from research studies reveal that most patients would be willing to repeat the exam.
-And remember, the scope does not puncture any tissue, rather follows the natural curvature of the passage from the nose to the throat.

 Is there use of topical anesthetics during the FEES procedure?